JonoHall/linked-options/README.md

 Install at your own risk, I accept no liability for any indirect or consequential loss or damage, or for any loss of data, profit, revenue or business if you install this modification.

 ## Say thanks!
-I spent a lot of time on this, and I'm passing this development time on to you free of charge.
-But if you are in the position to show a small token of thanks, click the link below.
+I spent a lot of time on this, and I'm passing this development time on to you, free of charge.
+However, if you are in the position to show a small token of thanks click the link below to make a small contribution.

+<a href="https://www.buymeacoffee.com/jonohallnz" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

 Alternatively, "Star" this project or contribute!
 It will motivate me to continue building/supporting this snippet.

-<a href="https://www.buymeacoffee.com/jonohallnz" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>